-Recommended.
-Interest in the new of CSR and documentary mining
+Ollination of the first in the need of CSR and documentary mining

-Obligatory registration: yes Further Information on the registration:
+Obligatory registration: yes Further Information on the registration: "Student Portal", Website of the Chair

-"Student Portal", Wel bsite of the Chair
+·

 Courses Hours per week Self-study

 Lecture/Exercise 2 10

 ECTS in total 6

 Form of assessment Creating a video documentary that will be graded

 Preliminary course work Presence during the in-class sessions

-Lecturer/Person in charge Prof. Dr. Laura Marie Schons / Lisa Rothenhöfer
+Lecturer/Person in charge Prof. Dr. Laura Marie Edinger-Schons

 Duration of module 1 semester

-Offering Fall semester and Spr ing semester
+Offering Fall semester and Spri ng semester

-Language English language.
-He some potential intervent be able to speak nd materials will be provided in owever, please be aware that iew partners for the videos may k English, and that hence data more difficult for international speak German.
+Language The class contents and materials will be provided in English language.
+However, please be aware that some potential interview partners for the videos may not be able to speak English, and that hence data collection may be more difficult for international students who do not speak German.

 Learning Goals LG 4

 Grade graded

 Range of application M.Sc.
 MMM, M.Sc.
-Econ., M.Sc.
+M Econ., M.Sc.
 Bus.
-Inf MMBR, M.A.
-K&W, M.Sc.
-E., M.Sc.
+Inf.
+MBR, M.A.
+K&W, M.Sc. , M.Sc.
 Bus.
 Edu.